bishal784411/John-Torrens-image/_pages/resume.md

 ## Professor of Entrepreneurial Practice, Deputy Department Chair, Program Manager of the MS in Entrepreneurship at Syracuse University (Syracuse, New York) -- January 2009 to Present

-Summary: Award winning professor in a top ranked entrepreneurship program.
+Summary: Award-winning professor in a top-ranked entrepreneurship program.
 Teach/develop courses in the undergraduate, graduate, executive education, and on-line programs.
-Manage the full time and on-line programs of the MS Entrepreneurship.
+Manage the full-time and online programs of the MS Entrepreneurship.

 - Increased applications to the MS Entrepreneurship by 400% between 2020 and 2023.
 - Mentored teams with combined competition winnings of over $600,000